affinitybridge/Leaflet.groupedlayercontrol/README.md

 Leaflet.groupedlayercontrol
 ===========================

 Leaflet layer control with support for grouping overlays together.
+The layer groups also may be made collapsible.

 ![preview](preview.png)